 I’m fortunate enough to have a good relationship with my kids’ father.
 We both believe a college education is important and worth investing in—if that’s what our child wants.
 But discussing money can be a bit of a strain with your ex-spouse.

-One thing that has made it a lot easier for me and my ex is Brad Baldrige’s Expected Family Contribution calculator.
+One thing that has made it a lot easier for me and my ex is Brad Baldrige’s Student Aid Index calculator.
 It’s helped us figure out who will pay for what when it comes to our three kids’ college expenses, and it’s a free resource available right here at Taming the High Cost of College.

-The calculator is simple to use and tells you how much financial aid you can expect to receive and how much you’ll be expected to pay out-of-pocket for college, depending on where your child wants to go.
+The calculator is simple to use and tells you how much financial aid you might receive and how much you might be expected to pay out-of-pocket for college, depending on where your child wants to go.
 It uses the same financial aid formulas that the federal government uses to determine eligibility.

-The EFC calculator cuts through any drama or tough discussions you may have with you ex.
-You literally plug in some numbers like your combined income,assets, and the total cost of attendance, and it tells you how much you’ll be expected to pay toward college.
+The SAI calculator cuts through any drama or tough discussions you may have with you ex.
+You literally plug in some numbers, such as your combined income, assets, and the total cost of attendance, and it estimates how much you might be expected to pay toward college.

 It also includes entries for your student’s income and assets as well, since these are considered in the financial aid process.